What is a loan workout agreement?

 - Extending the number of years you have to repay.

-- You can’t afford your mortgage payment because of a financial hardship, like a job loss or medical bills.
+- You suffered a financial hardship, such as a job loss or medical emergency.

-Chapter 13 Bankruptcy: If you and your lender cannot agree on a solution, you may want to file for Chapter 13 bankruptcy.
-If you have a regular income, Chapter 13 may allow you to keep property, like a mortgaged house or car, that you might otherwise lose.
-In Chapter 13, the court approves a repayment plan that allows you to use your future income toward payment of your debts during a three-to-five-year period, rather than surrender the property.
+In a Chapter 13 bankruptcy, the court approves a repayment plan that allows you to use your future income toward payment of your debts during a three-to-five-year period, rather than surrender the property.
 After you have made all the payments under the plan, you receive a discharge of certain debts.
-While bankruptcy sound like an appealing option, it's best to exhaust all other options before filing; bankruptcies can stay on your credit report for up to 10 years, and once you file you cannot file again for a set amount of time.
-Choosing the right bankruptcyfiling is also essential to effectively managing and discharging your debt.
+While bankruptcy may sound like an appealing option, it's best to exhaust all other options before filing.
+Bankruptcies can stay on your credit report for up to 10 years, and once you file you cannot file again for a set amount of time.
+Choosing the right bankruptcy filing is also essential to effectively managing and discharging your debt.